michalkasparek/f1-stats/README.md

 - Michael Andretti had a 46percent chance of ending his race in a crash.
 That's the highest rate among drivers with at least 10 entries.

-- Since 2007, drivers have a better chance to win from the pole in Monza, Spa or Montreal than in Monaco.
+- Since 2007, polesitters have better chances for a win in Monza, Spa or Montreal than in Monaco.

 Sources: